Austine-Omondi/PortfolioProjects/Video_Game_Sales_Analysis/Video_Game_Sales_Case_Study.md

 ## Limitations

-- Sales values are reported in millions of units and do not form a complete record of the global market.
+- Sales values are reported in millions and do not form a complete record of the global market.
 - `NULL` sales values mean unreported, not zero.
 - The main performance scope ends in 2018 because coverage declines materially afterward.
 - Regional comparisons use only complete cases.